Training Tennis For Kids

 1. Tennis Fitness Testing and Assessments

-Why – Testing and assessing allows us to get an overview of a player’s physical condition, including; muscle imbalances and tight areas in the body, physical strengths and weaknesses (strength, power, speed, etc).
+Why – Testing and assessing allows us to get an overview of a player’s physical condition, including; muscle imbalances and tight areas in the body, physical strengths and weaknesses (strength, power, speed and agility, etc).
 It then gives us an opportunity to set goals to improve certain aspects.

 What players do wrong – No testing or assessing.
 They have no idea where they are at, what needs to improve.
 They have no specific training purpose.

 Solution – Even some basic tennis fitness testing for players aged 12 and above will help the team understand what needs to improve.
 We have incorporated testing and assessment into our latest Junior Tennis Strength & Conditioning Program.

 2. Tennis Warm Up

 Why – Prepare the body and mind for tennis.
 Get the body in a heightened state in order to get as much as you can out of yourself.

 What players do wrong – Most players do a lame warm up, then it takes them 15min to get going during a match or practice.
 You want to be ready from the first ball!
 Young players also are not incorporating all the necessary components into their warmup.